bluerocktel/sellsy-client/README.md

 #### List a resource
 <a name="usage_query_list"></a>

-To list a resource, we use the `index()` method.
+To list a resource, use the `index()` method.
 This method accept query parameters as only argument.

 ```php
 $contacts = new ContactsApi();